NixOS/nix.dev/source/tutorials/nix-language.md

 Nix functions have no name when declared.
 We say they are anonymous, or call such a function a *lambda*.

-We can assign functions a name like any to other value.
+We can assign functions a name as to any other value.

 Example: